 4. Your Tummy Will Turn Against You

-Spain in not exactly India, so it was a little surprising that all of my club promotion team and I seemed to have a continuous case of what can only be labeled ‘Barcelona belly.’
-I initially put it down to increased alcohol intake, but it had also been a very prevalent element all of my other visits.
+Spain in not exactly India, so it was a little surprising that all of my club promotion team and I seemed to have a continuous case of what can only be labeled as ‘Barcelona belly.’
+I initially put it down to increased alcohol intake, but it had also been a very prevalent element of all my other visits.

 It wasn’t till I got to Seville that I began to develop a theory.
 Seville is basically Spain on steroids, and the food it no different.
 After tucking into my third day of ‘salad’ made from potato and tuna, I began to note the ridiculous amount of olive oil we were consuming.
 Every meal was quite literally drowning in the stuff.

 I can’t know for sure if that’s why all trips to Spain seem to come with a dodgy tummy at some point, but it’s the only idea I’ve got so far!
 Either way – don’t forget the Imodium!